 “I was absolutely exhausted by 5 o’clock,” she said.
 “I wouldn’t want to do anything.
 That was not the kind of life I was used to living.”

-At the Sanford Cardiovascular Institute, she talked to cardiologist Christopher Stanton, M.D., about her fatigue, which should have been diminishing after the valve surgery.
+At the Sanford Cardiovascular Institute, she talked to her doctor about her fatigue, which should have been diminishing after the valve surgery.
 She took tests and then met with Sanford Health interventional cardiologist Tom Stys, M.D.
 Eventually they discovered the replacement valve was not working correctly.
 It was why she was so tired all the time.

 The next step was finding a way to fix it.

 Following one open-heart surgery with another so soon was not what anyone wanted.
 Instead, Dr. Stys proposed a procedure that would not involve opening Kroon’s chest again.
 They would gain access to the affected valve through an artery in the groin area and put another valve inside the existing valve.